jimuhh/LDAF-Content/industrial-hemp.md

 ### Industrial hemp
 - Comes from the same plant family as medical marijuana (Cannabis Sativa)
-- Contains far less of the psychoactibe sustance, THC. (less than .3 vs up to 38% for medical marijuana)
+- Contains far less of the psychoactive sustance, THC. (less than .3 vs up to 38% for medical marijuana)
 - Has been grown for centuries for its versatile fiber and nutritious seeds.

 ### How Louisiana regulates hemp products